 Cross at Slea Head

-The Cross at Slea Head is, well, essentially, a white cross marking the actual “Slea Head.”
-That’s right, this famous loop route actually gets its name from a promontory in the most westernmost section of the Dingle Peninsula!
 It’s important to note that the road here is pretty narrow, allowing only enough room for a few cars at a time.
-However, if there’s an open parking spot, we recommend taking a photo and admiring the view of the Blasket Islands in the distance.
+However, if there’s an open parking spot, I recommend taking a photo and admiring the view of the Blasket Islands in the distance.

 Radharc na mBlascaoidí / Blasket’s View

-Radharc na mBlascaoidí, also called Blasket’s View, is a viewing platform along Slea Head Drive.
-On a clear day, visitors can see all the way to the Blasket Islands off Ireland’s west coast.
 Of course, since Slea Head is one of Ireland’s best scenic drives, you can expect some pretty incredible views of the Atlantic Ocean, and this is an excellent spot for photography.
 The parking lot here holds about 6-7 cars, so it’s a quick and easy stop to make.

 Caifé Na Trá